 I graduated from UW with a double major in Political Science and Philosophy in Spring 2014.
 Since then, I completed an MSc in Democracy and Comparative Politics at University of London and am currently working as a legislative staffer for a member of Congress.
 I would not be where I am today without my UW Political Science education.

 Bruce A. Harrell: BA, 1981

-Bruce A. Harrell is a member of the Seattle City Council.
-He is chair of the Public Safety, Civil Rights, and Technology Committee, serves as vice chair of the Transportation Committee and serves as a member of the Housing, Human Services, Health and Culture Committee.
-He also sits on the Puget Sound Regional Council’s Executive Board, chairs Performance First, and is the Northwest Regional Director for the National Technology Adoption Advisory Council.
+Bruce A. Harrell is City of Seattle Mayor and a former member of the Seattle City Council.
+He has been chair of the Public Safety, Civil Rights, and Technology Committee, serves as vice chair of the Transportation Committee and serves as a member of the Housing, Human Services, Health and Culture Committee.
+He also sat on the Puget Sound Regional Council’s Executive Board, chairs Performance First, and is the Northwest Regional Director for the National Technology Adoption Advisory Council.
 He served as chief legal advisor to the Rainier Valley Community Development Fund, chief legal advisor to the First A.M.E.
 Church and First A.M.E.
 Housing Corporation, and Chief Counsel to U S WEST.

 Elise Hebb: BA, 2000